rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 considers a lot of different ways to compute the charges, but ultimately concludes the final results are pretty insensitive to the charge details.

+:cite:t:`Hua2010a` applied EE-MB-B to Zn coordination compounds.
+The study specifically notes that having each ligand be one fragment, and the Zn be another led to unacceptale errors.
+Instead one fragment is Zn and the two closest ligands, and the remaining ligands are their own fragments.
+With such a fragmentation scheme EE-MB-B was able to accurately reproduce supersystem ligand disassociation energies.

+:cite:t:`Kurbanov2011` again considered EE-MB-B applications to Zn coordination compounds.
+This study considers how to fragment the complexes in a more systematic manner.
+The main finding of this study is a series of guidelines for fragmenting coordination compounds.
+These guidelines are not a fragmentation method, since they don't tell you how to fragment the system; rather the guidelines tell you how you can't fragment the system.
+By adhereing to the aforementioned guidelines, EE-MB-B was again demonstrated to be able to predict ligand dissassociation energies.

 :cite:t:`Leverentz_2012` uses EE-MB-B to reproduce supersystem partial charges, intermolecular charge transfer, and dipole moments of molecular clusters.
 Of note they were only able to obtain qualitative agreement with supersystem